We must phase out the sale of new gas-powered cars by 2035 or sooner.

 Other countries, including France, the UK, and Germany, as well as the states of California, New York, and Washington have plans to end the sale of gas-powered cars.

 Automakers are manufacturing dozens of electric car models and several are investing more in building electric cars than gas cars, including General Motors, Volvo, and Volkswagen.
 2/3 of Americans are already considering an electric car for their next vehicle.

 Electric cars are expected to cost the same to buy as comparable gas-powered cars by 2027.

 Lower cost of ownership and better driving experience means that without policy intervention, half of new car sales will be electric by 2035 anyway due to consumer preference.

-A phaseout of new gasoline car sales in 2030 represents the beginning of a 20-year transition period where gas vehicles slowly age out and are replaced with cleaner cars.
-This means establishing policy to prepare for 100% EV sales in 2030 will lead to a more doable and steady transition to electric vehicles than you might think.
-Watch a visualization of a 2030 phaseout of gasoline-powered cars for Rhode Island.
+A phaseout of new gasoline car sales in 2035 represents the beginning of a 20-year transition period where gas vehicles slowly age out and are replaced with cleaner cars.
+This means establishing policy to prepare for 100% EV sales in 2035 will lead to a more doable and steady transition to electric vehicles than you might think.